Smoking in India: In film

 During the tobacco ban, the use of tobacco was still implied in movies and television, even if it was not explicitly shown; it was "sung and danced about" instead.
 So Bollywood, in conjunction with tobacco companies, was still able to get around the smoking ban.
 Bollywood was also able to bypass the tobacco ban because of the lack of enforcement.
 Corruption within the government and police lead to officials not being successfully impose such policies, such as the smoking ban in cinema.
 As noted by one, "The authorities aren’t organized enough...I’ll just pay a bribe."
 The Delhi High Court subsequently overturned the ban in January 2009, citing that the ban was a form of censorship that restricted the right to freedom of speech.

-Anti-smoking ads must be screened at the beginning of the movie and during the interval.
+Anti-smoking ads must be screened at the beginning of the film and during the interval.
 In addition, a disclaimer must be displayed on-screen during each scene where smoking is present.

-Woody Allen refused to release his film Blue Jasmine in India because he objected to anti-smoking ads that appear before and during any film that depicts smoking.
-"Due to content in the film, it cannot be shown in India in its intended manner.
-Therefore, the film is not scheduled to play there."
-Deepak Sharma, COO of PVR Pictures, stated, "Allen has the creative control as per the agreement.
-He wasn't comfortable with the disclaimer that we are required to run when some smoking scene is shown in films.
-He feels that when the scroll comes, attention goes to it rather than the scene.
-We had to abide by the law and we don't have control over the film, so it's alright."

-In August 2014, an expert committee headed by Malayalam film director, script writer, and producer Adoor Gopalakrishnan recommended that the Kerala government remove the warnings.
-Gopalakrishnan stated, "When the movie is on, these messages appear in bold and there is a format which the filmmakers must follow.
-People won't go to drink after watching these scenes.
-These warnings that pop-up hampers the continuity or the flow of the film.
-We are not asking to completely do away with the warnings; it can be shown before the film and during the interval.
-Why are there warnings only for alcohol and smoking scenes?
-There are fight scenes, item dance and rape scenes shown in films without any warnings."
+Woody Allen refused to release his film Blue Jasmine in India because of these requirements.